 Bifocal contact lenses are designed to provide good vision to people who have a condition called presbyopia.
 The main sign that you’re developing presbyopia is that you need to hold menus, newspapers, and other reading material farther from your eyes in order to see it clearly.

-Contact lenses, like eyeglasses or LASIK, can correct your nearsightedness, farsightedness, and astigmatism.
+Contact lenses can correct your nearsightedness, farsightedness, and astigmatism.
 Among Americans who need vision correction, about 20 percent wear contacts.
 While some people enjoy making a fashion statement with eyeglasses, others prefer their appearance without them.
 Contacts can achieve this without irreversible refractive surgery.
 They can also provide a full field of unobstructed vision, which is great for sports.

 If you have had trouble wearing contacts or have been told you’re not a good candidate for contacts, you simply may have eyes that are “hard to fit.”
 But don’t worry — this doesn’t mean you can’t wear contacts.
 You just need to know your options and how to find an eye care practitioner (ECP) who has special expertise in contact lens fitting.

 Eye exams for contact lenses include special tests that typically are not performed in routine eye exams for eyeglasses.
 So if you are interested in contacts — or you already wear them and want to have your contact lens prescription updated — make sure you say so when you schedule your appointment for an eye exam.
 This will ensure your exam includes extra time for your optometrist or ophthalmologist to perform additional tests needed for a proper contact lens fitting or prescription update.